 On this very special day, I asked myself, "What can I say that will motivate inquiring minds like yours?"
 So, I thought, "Well, when we are exposed to successful people, it convinces us that if they can achieve, so can we.
-Somehow knowing someone who has succeeded inspires us to succeed."
+Somehow, knowing someone who has succeeded inspires us to succeed."

-Some people can look around at pictures on their walls at home and say, "I can from a good family, highly educated ... doctors, lawyers, teachers, etc., and I have a lot to live up to."
+Some people can look around at pictures on their walls at home and say, "I come from a good family, highly educated ... doctors, lawyers, teachers, etc., and I have a lot to live up to."
 Some can only pull themselves up by their bootstraps and go from there.
 So today I want to share some things I know to be true about Eva Swan Hodge, for whom your school was named.

-Eva Swan Hodge was born May 19, 1905, to the parentage of Ken and Kate Swan in Helpstead, Texas.
+Eva Swan Hodge was born May 19, 1905, to the parents of Ken and Kate Swan in Hempstead, Texas.
 Her parents were farmers who raised cattle and specialized in growing the diamond watermelon.
-She was not wealthy economically, but very rich in values.
+She was not wealthy economically, but very rich in her values.
 Eva Swan Hodge graduated from Prairie View A&M College and the University of Colorado, respectively, majoring in Home Economics.
 She taught at Fred Moore High School in the area of Home Economics.
 Her major concentration was clothing and textiles and cooking.
 In addition, she taught grammar and English literature.

 Students loved her for her tremendous counseling ability.
 She was empathetic and a great motivator, emphasizing praise instead of ridicule.
-The good things her students did were reinforced, therefore building self esteem.
+The good things her students did were reinforced, therefore building self-esteem.